 Oral History Program

 The Stanford Historical Society Oral History Program explores the institutional history of the university through interviews with faculty, staff, alumni, trustees, and other members of the Stanford community.
-Powered by the efforts of skilled volunteers, the program has completed nearly 1,000 oral history interviews since its inception in 1978.
+Powered by the efforts of skilled volunteers, the program has completed over 1,000 oral history interviews since its inception in 1978.

 Oral history is a special kind of primary source: a reflective, spoken account offered in response to questioning.
 It can be deeply personal.
 By capturing contexts, circumstances, motivations, and personalities, oral history provides details and viewpoints that are not often found in traditional written records.
 Scholars and the university community at large use the society's oral histories to gain a better understanding of the development of a research university and the individuals who created it.